aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/track-changes/_index.md

 url: /documents/track-changes/
 aliases: [/track-changes-in-a-word-document/]
 keywords: "track changes in word, track changes, microsoft word track changes"
-description: "The REST API has a great feature Track changes in word documents.
-Track changes is an ability which allows you to keep a record of amendments made to a document.
+description: "Track changes is an ability which allows you to keep a record of amendments made to a document.
 You can then choose to accept or reject the amendments.
 It is a useful tool for managing changes made by several reviewers to the same document."
 weight: 90
 ---

-The REST API has a great feature *Track changes in word* documents.
-Track changes is an ability which allows you to keep a record of amendments made to a document.
+Track changes is an ability, which allows you to keep a record of amendments made to a document.
 You can then choose to accept or reject the amendments.
 It is a useful tool for managing changes made by several reviewers to the same document.

 Please read the following articles to explore the feature in depth:
 - [Accept all revisions](/words/documents/track-changes/accept-all/)